Are you doing a plumbing project?

 Winter Plumbing Prep: A Comprehensive Guide for Homeowners

-As winter rolls in, the chilly temperatures can cause significant strain on your home’s plumbing system.
-Frozen pipes, burst hoses, and inefficient water heaters are just a few common issues homeowners face when the mercury drops.
-But don’t worry!
-With a little bit of proactive maintenance, you can prepare your plumbing for the colder months and avoid expensive, unexpected repairs.
-Here’s a comprehensive checklist to help you ensure your plumbing is winter-ready.
+As winter rolls in, cold temperatures can strain your home’s plumbing.
+Frozen pipes, burst hoses, and inefficient water heaters are common when the mercury drops.
+The good news: a few proactive steps can help you prevent damage and avoid expensive repairs.
+Use the checklist below to make sure your plumbing is winter-ready.

 1. Insulate Your Pipes

-- Focus on Exposed Pipes: Insulate pipes in unheated areas such as basements, attics, garages, and crawl spaces.
+- Focus on exposed pipes: Insulate pipes in unheated areas like basements, attics, garages, crawl spaces, and exterior walls.

-- Use Pipe Insulation: Install foam pipe insulation or fiberglass wrap on vulnerable pipes, especially those running along exterior walls or under sinks.
+- Use pipe insulation: Install foam sleeves or fiberglass wrap on vulnerable lines, especially under sinks and along exterior walls.

-- Heat Tape: Consider using electrical heat tape for pipes that are extremely prone to freezing.
+- Heat tape: Use electric heat tape for pipes that are especially prone to freezing.

-- Cover Outdoor Faucets: Remove garden hoses and insulate exterior faucets with foam covers or an insulated faucet sock to keep cold air from creeping in.
+- Cover outdoor faucets: Remove hoses and use foam covers or faucet socks to block cold air.

 2. Maintain Your Water Heater

-- Insulate the Tank: If you have an older water heater, add an insulating blanket to help retain heat and improve efficiency.
+- Insulate the tank: For older units, add an insulating blanket to help retain heat.

 3. Prevent Frozen Pipes

-- Seal Cracks and Gaps: Check for any drafts or gaps around windows, doors, and pipes, and seal them with caulk or spray foam to keep cold air out.
+- Seal cracks and gaps: Close drafts around windows, doors, and pipe penetrations with caulk or spray foam.

 4. Inspect and Maintain Your Sump Pump